-- 10. Prepare the school and the community for improvement, promoting readiness, an imperative for improvement, instilling mutual commitment and accountability, and developing the knowledge, skills, and motivation to succeed in improvement. - 11.
-Engage others in an ongoing process of evidence-based inquiry, learning, strategic goal setting, planning, implementation, and evaluation for continuous school and classroom improvement. - 12.
-Employ situationally-appropriate strategies for improvement, including transformational and incremental, adaptive approaches and attention to different phases of implementation. - 13.
-Assess and develop the capacity of staff to assess the value and applicability of emerging educational trends and the findings of research for the school and its improvement. - 14.
-Develop technically appropriate systems of data collection, management, analysis, and use, connecting as needed to the local school system office and external partners for support in planning, implementation, monitoring, feedback, and evaluation. - (3) Requirements for Certification in Instructional Leadership.
+- 15. Adopt a systems perspective and promote coherence among improvement efforts and all aspects of school organization, programs, and services. - 16.
+Manage uncertainty, risk, competing initiatives, and politics of change with courage and perseverance, providing support and encouragement, and openly communicating the need for, process for, and outcomes of improvement efforts. - 17.
+Develop and promote leadership among teachers and staff for inquiry, experimentation and innovation, and initiating and implementing improvement. - (3) Requirements for Certification in Instructional Leadership.
 Readiness to serve as an instructional leader shall include: - (a) An official transcript from a regionally accredited institution documenting an earned master's degree. - (b) A survey of special education course is required unless that course was taken for prior level certification.
 [See definition (51)].
 An individual who completed a survey of special education course prior to meeting requirements for unconditional admission to a Class A program July 1, 2017, and thereafter, must take a course focused primarily on one of the following categories: methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
 A course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification.
-This rule is applicable to the Special Option described in Rule 290-3-3-48(6). - (c) Satisfactory completion of a State-approved program with a minimum GPA of 3.0 in all courses in the Alabama State Board of Education approved program in instructional leadership.
-Effective for candidates unconditionally admitted to a Class A instructional leadership program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses in the Alabama State Board of Education approved program. - (d) A valid Alabama Class B Professional Educator Certificate in a teaching field or a valid Alabama Class A Professional Educator Certificate in a teaching field or instructional support area. - (e) An internship that allows candidates to benefit from purposeful hands-on experiences designed to prepare them to lead the essential work of school improvement and higher student achievement.
+This rule is applicable to the Special Option described in Rule 290-3-3-.48(6). - (c) Satisfactory completion of a State-approved program with a minimum GPA of 3.0 in all courses in the Alabama State Board of Education approved program in instructional leadership.
+Effective for candidates unconditionally admitted to a Class A instructional leadership program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses in the Alabama State Board of Education approved program. - (d) A valid Alabama Class B Professional Educator Certificate in a teaching field or a valid Alabama Class A Professional Educator Certificate in a teaching field or instructional support area. - (e) An internship that allows candidates to benefit from purposeful hands-on experiences designed to prepare them to lead the essential work of school improvement and higher student achievement. - 1.
+Components: Candidates in Alabama instructional leadership preparation programs must experience an internship in which the following occur: - (i) Collaboration between the university and LEAs that anchors internship activities in real-world problems instructional leaders face, provides for appropriate structure and support of learning experiences, and ensures quality guidance and supervision.